Our treatment philosophy:

 What to expect in your visit

 Your dog’s treatment programme will be individually tailored to suit his or her needs and will include either or both physiotherapy and hydrotherapy.
 Not only is the treatment provided specific to your dog’s diagnosis, it is also tailored to their condition on the day of treatment.
 Just like us, our dogs have good and bad days so your dog will not have the same treatment each session but a totally unique plan based on a full re-assessment on the day.
-We will also provide you with advice on managing your dog’s mobility at home and if appropriate a home programme of exercises to maintain freedom of movement between sessions
+We will also provide you with advice on managing your dog’s mobility at home and if appropriate a home programme of exercises to support treatment goals between sessions.

 Big Dogs: In cases of very heavy dogs or dogs with very compromised mobility it may be necessary to have two therapists in the pool with your dog and there is an additional charge for this service.
 Please call to discuss further.